Francis Howell School District: History

-As part of the George Floyd protests, protests were held in the district area, asking the district to use a resolution which opposed racism.
+As part of the George Floyd protests, protests were held in the district area, asking the district to use a resolution which suppoted Anti-Racism.
 The school board enacted this resolution in August of that year.
 In 2022 new elections were held, and the result was that the majority of the school board was aligned with conservatism.
-In 2023 that new board decided to end the resolution, citing that the majority of the board did not sign it nor vote to adopt it.
-In December 2023, the board then voted 5-2 to disallow elective classes on Black Literature and Black History.
+In 2023 the new board passed a policy that would rescinded any past non-binding resolution that was not adopted by the majority of the sitting board, formally ending a half dozen known resolutions from the past decade including the Anti-Racism Resolution.
+In December 2023, the board then voted 5–2 to disallow a 3rd party curriculum format that did not match those generally established and utilized within the District, affecting elective classes on Black Literature and Black History.
 All five voting in favor were elected in April with the financial backing of a conservative political action committee called Francis Howell Families.

 The district previously had classes on African-American history in its schools.
-In 2023 the board of trustees voted to end those classes.
-There was widespread criticism of the removal from area residents, including parents and guardians, as well as students.
-Later that month, the district administration stated that the district would keep the existing classes in that subject.
+In 2023 the board of trustees voted to end a 3rd party curriculum format that did not match those generally established and utilized within the District, affecting those classes.
+Numerous Board of Trustee members that voted against the 3rd party format, publicly voiced their support for the classes to continue during the board meeting, should the District determine a way to accomplish that task.
+There was criticism of the removal from area residents, including parents and guardians, as well as students.
+After a week of discussions among the District Leadership, the board president and District Superintendent announced that the district would keep the existing classes, which were revamped into the generally established format of the District, utilized by all other courses in those departments.

 Steven Blair and Carolie Owens would defeat the Francis Howell Families-backed Adriana Kuhn and Sam Young with a five percentage point margin in the 2024 school board elections.

 In August 2024, the board passed resolutions to ban books containing sexual references, alcohol or drug use, profanity, or violence, institute a process which allows any district resident to remove books, a policy that restricts teachers from speaking about gender or sexuality, and a policy that prohibits “values judgments on human sexuality.”